axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 assurances via robust mechanisms.
 The system is also highly reliant on the Stellar Development Foundation with respect to the consensus protocol's execution, governance, and funding opportunities.
-Additionally, the lack of audit of the Stellar codebase raises concerns for its robustness and adherence to the theoretical consensus protocol's description.
+Additionally, the lack of audit of the stellar-core codebase raises concerns for its robustness and adherence to the theoretical consensus protocol's description.

 The integration allows Stellar developers to tap into liquidity pools and